-The principal reviews the schools annual budgets and discusses with EESAC any major changes within the budget.
-The principal shares with the committee plans that result directly from those budgetary plans, allows the committee to ask questions, and to make recommendations.
+During the principal report, the head of school review any relative budgetary items with EESAC.
+The principal shares with the committee any school site plans that result directly from those budgetary plans, allows the committee to ask questions, and to make recommendations.
 The EESAC budget is currently in development and will receive a vote at the October EESAC Meeting.